pine-vm/pine/guide/how-to-build-a-full-stack-web-app-in-elm.md

     always (Json.Encode.string "The compiler replaces this declaration.")
 ```

-To get a JSON decoder, declare a name for an instance of `Json.Decode.Decoder`:
+To get a JSON decoder, add a declaration for an instance of `Json.Decode.Decoder`:

 ```Elm
 jsonDecodeMessageToClient : Json.Decode.Decoder FrontendBackendInterface.MessageToClient
 jsonDecodeMessageToClient =
     Json.Decode.fail "The compiler replaces this declaration."
 ```

+As the examples above show, we keep a placeholder value in each declaration with a matching type.
+Using this form in the source code means the interface Elm module syntax remains compatible with type-checking tools.
+The insertion of the actual implementation happens automatically under the hood every time we build the app.

 In the example above, we use a type declared in another module.
 We are free to distribute the type declarations over any number of modules.
 The parser follows imports to recursively collect the graph of type declarations until it reaches atomic Elm types at the leaves.